BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 LLM output is less reliable than humans on average (although the current frontier is getting uncomfortably close), thus reviewing is also mandatory.

 Given our problem, we want to review 2 aspects of the translation:
 - Is it correct?
-(The english text is correct and conveys the meaning of the original japanese)
+(The English text is correct and conveys the meaning of the original Japanese)
 - Does it follow the reference translation style?
 (A correct translation that is painful to read would not be much of an improvement to our initial problem)

-Those 2 review dimensions are orthogonal, and as such they should be handled by 2 different agents, each with a prompt tailored to their task.
+Those 2 review dimensions are distinct, and as such they should be handled by 2 different agents, each with a prompt tailored to their task.

 For this, we can use [the Pydantic agent framework](https://pydantic.dev/docs/ai/overview/) to expose tools for cross-checking with the reference material and get structured outputs from them, which is mandatory to make our pipeline reliable.